 If someone's life is at risk or they cannot be kept safe, call 999 or go to A&E.

+There are a range of evidence-based talking therapies.
 Which therapy you are offered depends on which one has been shown to be most helpful for your symptoms.

 Talking therapies are offered in different ways, including: